IsuruWeerakkodi/PlanPilot-ToDoApp/README.md

 Contributing
 If you would like to contribute to this project, please follow these guidelines:

-Fork the repository.

-Create a new branch for your feature or bug fix:

-bash
-Copy code
-git checkout -b feature/your-feature-name
-Make your changes and commit them:

-bash
-Copy code
-git commit -m "Add your commit message here"
-Push your changes to your fork:

-bash
-Copy code
-git push origin feature/your-feature-name
-Open a pull request to the main repository.
+###Fork the repository.

 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

 Contact
 If you have any questions or suggestions, feel free to reach out to the project maintainer:

-All Rights reserved (c) Isuru Weerakkodi
+Copyright &copy; 2023 Isuru Weerakkodi.
+All Rights Reserved.
 Email: isuruweerakkodi24@gmail.com